Overview

 Component Lifecycle

-When a component is rendered with hybrid rendering, the onConstruct and onCreate lifecycle methods are called on the backend.
+When a component is rendered using hybrid rendering, the onConstruct and onCreate lifecycle methods are called in the backend.

-If onDisplay is marked with @frontend, it is called as soon as the component is available on the frontend.
+If onDisplay is marked with @frontend, it will be called as soon as the component is available on the frontend.
 Without the @frontend decorator, onDisplay is never called.

 @template()